How to Create a Gantt Chart in PowerPoint (+ Better Alternatives)

 Method 1: Stacked bar chart (manual)

-This gives you full control over appearance.
+This is the most common approach and gives you full control over appearance.
 The trick: create two data series per task — one invisible "spacer" that pushes the visible bar to the correct start position.

 Step 1: Prepare your data